 There is always room for improvement, your motorcycling riding experience can still be made better.
 Let us have a look together at how we can do that.

 It excites me very much.
-I don’t know why but shifting between lanes driving through cars feels like living a new life every moment.
-It is thrilling, natural, but is also dangerous.
+I don’t know why but shifting between lanes and driving through cars feels like living a new life every moment.
+It is thrilling, and natural, but is also dangerous.
 To be honest, even the most experienced rider makes mistakes and those mistakes sometimes get you back for good.
 The best and safest way is not to do it, but where is the fun in that.
 Learn the basics, get experience, be comfortable with it, and know your bike before doing this.

 I’ve seen riders getting crashed while splitting lanes because of their luggage like saddlebags or panniers (like ones from https://www.vikingbags.com/).
 Getting used to it will take time, so before that chill-out.
 Sharpen your skills by practicing lane splitting and breaking.

 Don’t forget safety and protection should be your first priority.
 Either you are going just around the corner for groceries or trips.
 Wear a (full face) helmet, motorcycle riding protected jacket, boots, gloves, and chaps.
 These things will protect you in case of an accident.
 Ride while following the traffic rules.

 Braking is most important and most time consuming to master.
 Keeps your brake lever tightened according to your choice and the brake pads in good condition.
 Replace them when needed, you never know.
 While braking doesn’t let your bike down, never pull front brakes on a turn, and try even not to apply rear brakes while turning.
 Invest in ABS brakes, they don’t make the bike slip or get jammed.
 Check them before riding.